 5. Transparency: Underlying element of all the Teamwork Effectiveness Models

-Transparency is the underlying element of all the teamwork effectiveness models we’ve mentioned so far.
-Setting SMART goals, assigning roles, creating project roadmaps, and building trust is all about nurturing transparency within the organization.
+Transparency is the underlying element of all the teamwork effectiveness models we’ve mentioned.
+Setting SMART goals, assigning roles, creating project roadmaps, and building trust are about nurturing organizational transparency.

 What we want to outline is that transparency is a two-way street.
 It should not flow only between team members or from team to management.
-It is also executives’ duty to keep their employees in the loop about things that are relevant to their projects and professional development.
+The executives also have to keep their employees in the loop about things that are relevant to their projects and professional development.

 Incorporating reporting features into collaboration tools allows managers and employees to analyze productivity, project costs, and duration and compare them against initial projections.

-This way, you can encourage a healthy discussion about future goals, current challenges, and build realistic expectations.
+This way, you can encourage a healthy discussion about future goals and current challenges and build realistic expectations.

 Closing Thoughts for Effective Teamwork Management